dansteen/constellation/README.md

 # constellation
-Constellation is a tool to spin up a "constellation" of rkt pods (see what I did there) in a controlled fashion.
+Constellation is a tool to spin up a "constellation" of rkt pods (see what I did there?) in a controlled fashion.
 It allows you to specify a list of containers to spin up, their success or failure conditions, and their interdependencies such that dependent containers are not spun up until the containers they depend on have encountered a "success" condition.
 Constellation will also ensure that networking is set up between the containers so that dependent containers can talk to their dependencies.

 # Examples
 These examples go in ascending order of complexity.